OntoUML/ontouml.github.io/docs/ontouml-js/installation.md

 ## Introduction

 The `ontouml-js` project exists to meet the needs of developers in implementing OntoUML-based solution as services.
-This TypeScript module comprises a library designed to support the development of any OntoUML solution for OaaS, including an extensive API for model creation and manipulation, as well as serialization and de-serialization functionality.
-The `ontouml-js` currently supports the `ontouml-server` and all services currently provided by it.
+This TypeScript library that provides a collection of classes corresponding to OntoUML metamodel’s elements, and an extensive set of easy to use methodsto create,  modify,  and query OntoUML models efficiently.
+It also includes out-of-the-box support for serializing and deserializing models compliant with the `ontouml-schema`, as well as a validation function for such models.
+Moreover, `ontouml-js` provides classes and interfaces for the implementation of model intelligence services, including service options and issues

 ## Getting Start